 Inspired Open Mic Prompt from Bruce Bennett

 “I don’t know why the thought of that upsets me…”

-Bruce Bennettis the author of ten books of poems and more than two dozen poetry chapbooks, several of which were published by FootHills Publishing.
-His New and Selected Poems, Navigating The Distances (Orchises Press), was cited by Booklist as "One Of The Top Ten Poetry Books Of 1999," and in late January this year Orchises published his second New and Selected, Just Another Day in Just Our Town, Poems: 2000-2016.
-Bruce was a founding editor of Field and Ploughshares and an Associate Editor at Judith Kitchen's State Street Press.
+Bruce Bennett is the author of nine books of poems and more than two dozen poetry chapbooks, several of which were published by FootHills.
+His New and Selected Poems, Navigating The Distances (Orchises Press), was cited by Booklist as “One Of The Top Ten Poetry Books Of 1999.”
+He was a founding editor of Field and Ploughshares and an Associate Editor at Judith Kitchen’s State Street Press.
 In 2012, he was awarded a Pushcart Prize.
 In 2014 he retired from teaching at Wells College, where he had taught English and Creative Writing and directed the Visiting Writers Series since 1973.
 He is now Professor Emeritus of English.
 In July 2015 he received the first Writing the Rockies Lifetime Achievement Award for Excellence in the Teaching of Creative Writing.
 He is married to the Mayor of Aurora.